-Herman Coffee Cake is an easy to make cake with rich warm flavors that is a perfect companion for your morning cup of Joe.
-Herman Sourdough starter and apples add lovely tart flavors to this cake while the crunchy topping creates a lovely textural contrast.
+Herman Coffee Cake is an easy to make cake with rich warm flavors.
+Herman Sourdough starter and apples add lovely tart flavors to this cake while the crunchy topping creates a textural contrast.
 All in all a winner!

 If you never had a Herman cake or friendship cake then you are in for a treat.
 It is lightly sweet with a hint of cinnamon and tart flavors.
-No surprise there though as it is made with a sourdough starter and tart apples.
+The refreshing tart flavors come from the sourdough starter and tart apples.

 Typically, I use the Herman starter to make Herman Milk Bread.
 It is a light sandwich loaf that is perfect for PBJ sandwiches.
-Sometimes when my baking plans go awry the excess starter gets utilized in other enriched breads or pancakes.
-This coffee cake is another option and is a well relished treat in the mornings.
+Sometimes when my baking plans go awry the extra starter is used to make enriched breads or pancakes.
+This coffee cake is another option that is a well relished treat in the mornings.

 There is yeast in this cake.
 Yeasted cakes are a cross between an enriched bread and a cake.
 These are not as soft and moist as cake, and usually have an airier crumb.
-More often than not these are served drenched in syrup to make up for the dry crumb.
+Because of this bakers often drench these cakes in syrup to make it more soft and moist.

-Some yeasted cake batters are left to rise for a little (breathe) before baking.
-This usually happens when yeast is the only or the main leavening agent.
+When yeast is the only or the main leavening agent, the cake batter needs to rise a little before baking, just like yeast breads.
 In this recipe there are eggs and baking powder in addition to the the yeast starter.
 In other words, there is no need to let the batter rest and rise before baking.

 Role of Starter

 But here I want to keep the light tart flavors in the final product and not neutralize it.
-For this reason, baking powder is used as it contains the necessary acidic component.
+Baking powder has the necessary acidic component in it, making a presence of acid in the batter unnecessary.
+For this reason, baking powder is chosen as the leavening agent.

 You could opt for no leavening at all.
-In that case, the batter needs to be rested until you notice a slight change in the bulk.
+In that case, the batter needs to be rest until you notice a slight increase in the bulk.

 If you chose to try this route, keep in mind that the rising time will vary depending on the ambient temperature.
 It is not a good idea to leave the batter at room temperature for long – 30 minutes might not cause any harm, but longer rest times are better in the refrigerator.